Before going through documentation chapters, thanks for purchasing PrivateContent and trusting LCweb!

 GUTENBERG

 It's the main PrivateContent tool to manage your restrictions.
 It is shown in any linked post type and taxonomy: by default for posts, categories and pages.
+Remember you can extend this to custom post types and taxonomies by selecting them in settings!

-An essential concept to understand is inheritance.
+An essential concept to understand is the inheritance.
 These restrictions are inherited starting from categories, passing to parent post and ending with child post.

 Then you can easily restrict multiple subjects by restricting a category or a common parent page.